msprev/panzer/README.rst

             JSON_MESSAGE
             ```

-this is visible to filters as the following json structure:
+this is visible to filters as the following json entity:

 ::